paxamans/awesomeProject/README.md

 ## Description

 AAM is a GUI application designed to manage startup apps in Windows.
 With this application, you can easily control which apps start up when your Windows machine boots, helping to improve system performance and user experience.
+This is the initial Alpha version and is designed for my own usage.

 ## Usage

 ![Alt Text](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExMmE1YjMxMzI5ZGZiNzUwZDQ0MGZmZDkyZGM5N2FkNjY4NTM5YjM5MCZlcD12MV9pbnRlcm5hbF9naWZzX2dpZklkJmN0PWc/U8iMFtS32920OmMshz/giphy.gif)

-# Awesome Autostart Manager(AAM) Alpha PreRelease Notes

-  The AAM application is a new utility for managing autostart applications on Windows systems.
-This is the initial Alpha version and is designed for my own usage.

 ## Features